-As explained more fully in the Statement of Responsibilities, the Director of Corporate Finance and Audit is responsible for the preparation of the pension fund's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-My responsibility is to audit the accounting statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Statement of the Director of Corporate Finance and Audit Responsibilities, the Director of Corporate Finance and Audit is responsible for the preparation of the pension fund's financial statements and for being satisfied that they give a true and fair view.
+My responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.